Customer service has its own lingo including dozens of distinct customer service terms.

 Customer Lifetime Value (LTV)

-LTV is the revenue impact of a single customer over their entire history (and projected future) interactions with the brand.
+LTV is a key metric for measuring the revenue impact of a single customer over their entire history (and projected future) interactions with the brand.
 Customer service teams support higher LTV by making sure product glitches don’t end a customer relationship.
 They can also do cross-selling and upselling.

 First Call Resolution (FCR)